nubart/blog-en/_posts/2019-11-07-sell-travelling-audioguide.md

 It's not hard to imagine the situation:

-> Dear John, I've just arrived in New Tork and I've seen this wonderful exhibition that you shouldn't miss on your next trip.
+> Dear John, I've just arrived in New York and I've seen this wonderful exhibition that you shouldn't miss on your next trip.
 I am sending you the audioguide to give you an idea.

 Whether they are sent or not, postcards are still the best-selling product in museum shops.